Waste disposal or soil enhancement?

 If you have results from manure and soil tests, you can credit manure nutrients or calculate an application rate.

-Multiply the amount of nutrients in the manure times the amount of manure applied times the proportion of the manure nutrients available.
-In other words:
+Multiply the amount of nutrients in the manure times the amount of manure applied times the proportion of the manure nutrients available:

-= nutrient credit: pounds of nutrient per acre available in first growing season.
+Nutrient credit = Pounds of nutrient per acre available in the first year

 Subtract this number from the fertilizer recommendation based on your soil test and crop needs.